mleonardallen/DeepRL-Navigation/REPORT.md

 ### Establish Baseline

 To establish a baseline, I first see how the agent performs using the equiprobable random policy.

-Of course, as part of the project, you'll have to change the code so that the agent is able to use its experience to gradually choose better actions when interacting with the environment!
+I ran this code a few times, resulting in scores of -2 to 2.
+Of course, we'll want to do better by training our agent to learn from these experiences.

 ```
 env_info = env.reset(train_mode=False)[brain_name] # reset the environment